Gyōki

 Gyōki (行基) was a Japanese Buddhist priest of the Nara period, born in Ōtori county, Kawachi Province (now Sakai, Osaka), the son of Koshi no Saichi.
 According to one theory, one of his ancestors was of Korean descent.

 Gyōki became a monk at Asuka-dera, a temple in Nara, at the age of 15 and studied under Dōshō as one of his first pupils.
-Gyōki studied Yogacara (唯識), a core doctrine of Hosso, at Yakushi-ji.
+Gyōki studied Yogachara (唯識), a core doctrine of Hosso, at Yakushi-ji.
 In 704, he returned to his birthplace to make his home into a temple, then started to travel around Japan to preach to commoners and help the poor.
 He formed a volunteer group to help the poor mainly in the Kansai region, building 49 monasteries and nunneries that also functioned as hospitals for the poor.
 Gyōki and his followers roamed the countryside, teaching common people about Buddhism, building temples that were more like community centers and organizing irrigation and other public works projects.

 Since regulations at the time strictly prohibited activities by priests outside their monastic compounds, his travelling around the country made him a non-official, private priest, not registered through the Office of Priestly Affairs (僧綱, Sōgō).
 Gyōki and his followers were persecuted by the government, but his popularity and his administrative skill in public works later earned him a pardon.
 In 745 he became the first priest to be given the rank of Daisōjō.